bretmullinix/openshift-idm-cluster-on-aws/part2-install-idm/6th-tdd-iteration/readme.md

     1. Add the following code to the end of **verify.yml**.

         ```yaml
-        - name: Register variable for open ports
-          command:  firewall-cmd --list-ports
-          register: open_ports
+         - name: Gather the rpm package facts
+           package_facts:
+             manager: auto

+         - name: Populate the installed IPA Server fact
+           set_fact:
+             ipa_server_installed: ansible_facts.packages['ipa-server']
+           when: "'ipa-server' in ansible_facts.packages"

-        - name: Fail if an IDM Port is closed
+         - name: Fail if IPA Server is Not Installed
            fail:
+             msg: "IPA Server is not installed"
+           when: ipa_server_installed is not defined

+         - name: Populate the installed IPA Server DNS fact
+           set_fact:
+             ipa_server_dns_installed: ansible_facts.packages['ipa-server-dns']
+           when: "'ipa-server' in ansible_facts.packages"

+         - name: Fail if IPA Server DNS is Not Installed
+           fail:
-            msg: "The port '{{ item }}' is not open."
+             msg: "IPA Server DNS is not installed"
-          with_items:
-            - "80/tcp"
-            - "443/tcp"
-            - "389/tcp"
-            - "636/tcp"
-            - "88/tcp"
-            - "88/udp"
-            - "464/tcp"
-            - "464/udp"
-            - "53/tcp"
-            - "53/udp"
-            - "123/udp"
-          when: "'{{ item }}' not in open_ports.stdout"
+           when: ipa_server_dns_installed is not defined

         ```

-        The tasks above checks to see if the necessary ports for IDM are open.
+        The tasks above checks to see if the IDM is installed.

     1. cd ../..
     1. Run `molecule verify`.
 The test should fail.
 The test represents